ANG3L0/cs193p-pa-3/README.md

     Question 2: Why not have divides and multiply be of different precedence?
     Answer: The common case like 1*2/4*3/5 or some continuous stream of multiply and divides would get screwed up.

+  * Currently, overflows and underflows are +/-inf.
+Perhaps they should be special cased out in evaluateAndReportErrors???